Vietnam.vn - Nền tảng quảng bá Việt Nam

-US Secretary of State Marco Rubio and Russian Foreign Minister Sergei Lavrov, along with a number of senior officials from both sides, held a four-and-a-half-hour dialogue in the Saudi Arabian capital Riyadh on February 18 (local time).
-This is the first time senior US and Russian officials have met to discuss ways to end the Russia-Ukraine conflict as the conflict approaches its third anniversary (February 24, 2022 - February 24, 2025).
+US Secretary of State Marco Rubio and Russian Foreign Minister Sergei Lavrov, along with several high-ranking officials from both sides, held a four-and-a-half-hour dialogue in Riyadh, Saudi Arabia, on February 18 (local time).
+This marked the first time senior US and Russian officials met to discuss ways to end the Russia-Ukraine conflict as it approaches its third anniversary (February 24, 2022 - February 24, 2025).

-In an interview with the AP after the talks in Riyadh, Secretary of State Rubio said the two sides had agreed to pursue three goals: restoring staff at their respective embassies in Washington and Moscow, establishing a high-level group to support peace talks on Ukraine and seeking closer ties and economic cooperation.
+In an interview with AP following the talks in Riyadh, Foreign Minister Rubio said the two sides had agreed on pursuing three goals: restoring staffing at their respective embassies in Washington and Moscow, establishing a high-level group to support peace talks on Ukraine, and seeking closer ties and economic cooperation.

-Trump 'hears Ukraine is upset', likely to meet Putin in February
+Trump 'hears Ukraine is upset', possibly meeting with Putin in February.

-However, Mr. Rubio stressed that the meeting in Riyadh only marked the beginning of the negotiations and that the two sides needed to do more.
+However, Rubio stressed that the meeting in Riyadh only marked the beginning of negotiations and that both sides needed to do much more.

-Also after the meeting, Mr. Rubio emphasized that only US President Donald Trump can bring the conflict in Ukraine to an end, according to CNN.
-He added that President Trump wants the war in Ukraine to end "in a way that is fair, lasting, sustainable and acceptable" to all parties involved, and that US and Russian officials have agreed on this goal.
+Following the aforementioned meeting, Rubio emphasized that only US President Donald Trump can bring the conflict in Ukraine to an end, according to CNN.
+He added that President Trump wants the war in Ukraine to end "in a fair, lasting, sustainable, and acceptable way for all parties involved," and that US and Russian officials have agreed on this goal.

 Kết quả tức thì từ đối thoại Mỹ - Nga về Ukraine - Ảnh 1.